Final Salary Pension Transfer Advice

 Final Salary pensions are commonly found in both the public and private sector.
 Traditionally, they were common within industries such as oil, gas, chemicals and engineering.
 However, in the modern world, they are more common in public sector roles such as teachers, NHS workers, emergency services, the armed forces and many others.

-There are many members in a Final Salary pension scheme, generally speaking, each member pays a percentage often the members pay a contribution to the scheme.
+There are many members in a Final Salary pension scheme, generally speaking, each member pays a percentage to the scheme.
 Some Final Salary schemes don’t request member contributions, but these are less common.
 Your employer then subsidises — sometimes paying as much as three times the amount you put in or more.

-If you’ve come from one of the above industries or have worked in the public sector, there’s a good chance you have a Final Salary pension.
+If you’ve come from one of the industries mentioned in the previous question, or have worked in the public sector, there’s a good chance you have a Final Salary pension.
 Your employer, pension provider or an independent financial adviser such as Joslin Rhodes will be able to clear up which scheme you’re in.

 Generally speaking, they’re very good as they provide a secure income for life which is risk-free.
 You don’t need to manage anything, and they generally increase in value every year typically in line with inflation.
 However, like any pension scheme, it has its advantages and disadvantages.